 How do you record lectures?

-Regardless of where your lecture recording takes place, the best lecture capture systems allow instructors to focus on teaching and seamlessly take care of the recording.
-And while every system is a little different, here are three basic steps that give you the best way to record lectures:
+Regardless of where your lecture recording takes place, the best lecture capture systems allow teachers to focus on teaching while seamlessly taking care of the recording.
+While every system is a little different, here are three basic steps to recording your lectures:

 Step 1: Record your video